gabrielpramalho/nlw-expert-polls/README.md

 # NLW Expert (Node.js)

+This project was developed during the NLW Expert event, organized by [RocketSeat](https://app.rocketseat.com.br/), where there was a lot of learning, networking, and personal and professional growth.

 A real-time voting system where users can create a poll and other users can cast their votes.
 The system generates a ranking among the options and updates the votes in real-time.

 ## Requisites